latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Raise your deductible.
+Raise your deductible (if you can afford it).
 If you have a low $200 deductible on your car insurance policy, raising it to $500 could lower the cost you are paying for collision and comprehensive coverage by up to 30%.
 To save even more on your bills, raising your deductible to $1,000 could lower your premium by 40% or more.
 This should always be done for older cars as well.

-Discounts for Automobile Safety Features.
+Discounts for Auto Safety Features.
 This is becoming more common as technology continues to improve.
 Safety features on your automobile will also lower your car insurance payments.
-Topping the list of money saving safety features are antilock brakes.
-States such as New Jersey, Florida, and New York even encourage drivers to buy automobiles with antilock brakes by requiring car insurance companies to give discounts.
+Topping the list of money saving safety features are driver assisted services, such as lane changes.
 Check to determine if the auto insurance company you are getting a quote from provides a discount for that or other safety features.
-Some examples of the other safety features you may get a discount for include automatic seat belts, car alarms, and airbags.
+Some examples of the other safety features you may get a discount for include car alarms and speed monitors on your car.
+Also, many insurance companies give a discount of 5% to 15% if you complete a defensive driving course which is kind of a feature, especially if you’re a senior driver or have a ticket on your record.

 Understand what you are paying for.
 It is important to understand the different types and components of an auto or even motorcycle policy.
 If an owner does not understand what an insurance company is quoting them, they may buy unnecessary coverage and overpay.
 Knowledge is key to saving money.
 More on auto insurance policy terms and conditions.

 Check and clean up your credit report.
-Whether you like it or not, your credit report and scores can impact whether a car insurance company is willing to insure you, and at what rate that insurance will cost.
-Somebody who has poor scores or generally pays their bills late could end up paying 30% to 40% more than somebody without those credit or payment problems.
+Whether you like it or not, your credit report and FICO scores can impact whether a car insurance company is willing to insure you, and at what rate that insurance will cost.
+Somebody who has poor scores or generally pays their bills late could end up paying 30% to 40% more than somebody without those credit or payment problems. you can improve your credit - even just a little - you may qualify for lower premiums.
+Paying bills on time and reducing credit card debt can help.

 By Jon McNamara